 Once you have created your plan, it is time to begin preparation for the move.

 The preparation stage is essentially preparing or equipping yourself for what lies ahead so you can achieve your career move.

-You now know in what general direction you want to head, you have a rough goal or multiple goals and now you need to prepare for change.
-The preparation stage can be one of the longest in terms of time and certainly, the largest amount of effort needs to be invested.
+You now know what general direction you want to head, you have a rough goal or multiple goals, and now you need to prepare for change.
+The preparation stage can be one of the longest in terms of time, and certainly, the largest amount of effort needs to be invested.
 Retraining, certification, building experience all take a lot of time and effort.

 Core Considerations When Preparing:

 - Which of your skills are transferable?